lmaldonadoch/NYT-article/README.md

-This project was on New York Times Article. we learn how to position different elements using grid , flex and float.
+This project was on a New York Times Article.
+We learnt how to position different elements using grid, flex and float.

 ## Built With